Buildkite Test Agent Setup¶

 Configure

-in WSL2.
-It needs the same changes as macOS, but tagstags="os=wsl2,architecture=amd64,dockertype=dockerforwindows"
+buildkite-agentin WSL2.
+It needs the same changes as macOS, but tagstags="os=wsl2,architecture=amd64,dockertype=dockerforwindows"and build-path should be in~/tmp/buildkite-agent. -

 The buildkite/hooks/environment file must be updated to contain the Docker pull credentials: